munificent/journal/_posts/2014-04-22-zero-to-95688-how-i-wrote-game-programming-patterns.md

 Without putting much thought into it, I figured I'd give it a try.
 I hadn't written a word on the book in well over a year, but on June 7th, I started a new chapter on [Game Loops](http://gameprogrammingpatterns.com/game-loop.html).
 I wrote 777 words of first draft, less than an hour of work.

 The next day, I wrote 489 words.
 Then a meager 178.
 But it wasn't *zero*.
 This weird desire not to break the chain made me drag myself off my ass and at least write *something*, and once those 178 words were done, I was that much closer to the end.
 The next day, I did 889 words.
-The day after that, I finished the first draft.
+The day after that, I finished the first draft of the chapter.

 ## Interlude: How a Chapter is Made!

 I got so wrapped up in my own little narcissistic narrative I forgot to tell you anything useful about the actual mechanics of how I write!
 Since I decided to post chapters online as I completed them, I knew I couldn't just do a first draft of the whole book before revising anything.
-Trust me, no one wants to read a first draft.
+Trust me, *no one* wants to read a first draft.
 Instead, I treat each chapter like a little standalone piece of writing.
 I do it like this:

 ### 1. Outline the chapter